arcas59/super-asteroids-super-spacewar/en/ch4.md

 ![../img/4/gameScene3.png](../img/4/gameScene3.png)

-We now create a **Ship1** actor, child of HUD to position (-12, 12, 0), a **Ship2** actor, child of HUD to position (10, 12, 0) and an **Alien** actor, child of HUD to position (0, -14, 0).
+We now create a **UIShip1** actor, child of HUD to position (-12, 12, 0), a **UIShip2** actor, child of HUD to position (10, 12, 0) and an **UIAlien** actor, child of HUD to position (0, -14, 0).

-We set off the visibility of Ship2 actor because we want a default configuration for the Asteroids game, when we will choose the Spacewar game, visibilities will change.
+We set off the visibility of UIShip2 actor because we want a default configuration for the Asteroids game, when we will choose the Spacewar game, visibilities will change.

-We create two Score Actor childs of actors Ship1 and Ship2 to Position (1, 2, 0), and we attach to both of them a Text Renderer with the Font Font, a default Text 0 and colors for HUD/Ship1/Score of afccf8 and for HUD/Ship2/Score of f8b194.
+We create two Score Actor childs of actors UIShip1 and UIShip2 to Position (1, 2, 0), and we attach to both of them a Text Renderer with the Font Font, a default Text 0 and colors for HUD/UIShip1/Score of afccf8 and for HUD/UIShip2/Score of f8b194.

 ![../img/4/gameScene4.png](../img/4/gameScene4.png)